raynaldlao/Random_maze_pathfinding_algorithms/README.md

 # Shortest Path Algorithms in a Random Maze

 This repository contains a Python program that generates a random maze and uses several shortest path algorithms to find the path from a starting point to an ending point.
-The algorithms implemented are:
+The algorithms implemented are :

 - A* search with and without heuristic
 - Bellman-Ford